Eason149/-Face_Ratio_Analyzer/README.md

 ✔ Export the above ratios plus “long / short / standard” verdicts.
 ✔ Auto-generate Excel report.

+## Note
+Please create a virtual environment before running.
+Download the file below and place it in the same folder as the script:
+`shape_predictor_68_face_landmarks.dat`

+If you meet any dependency issues, just copy my code and ask GPT—it’s faster.
 ## Required packages
 numpy==1.21.6
 opencv-python==4.5.5.64